guluc3m/newGULpage/magIA/README.md

-Root folder of the MagIA group.
+Root folder of the Android group.